wegfawefgawefg/te-wst-sd/README.md

 https://excalidraw.com/#json=Gj5jvj2byTdAJr0Ac4toD,sXYLfmFhpNFtwuiloqdh_w
 - check excalidraw.svg

-# Process
+# Thought Process
+This was pretty much how it happened.

 ## Initial Thoughts, and Required Clarification
-- If I expected tons of tiny requests, I would go with a job queue and workers.
+- If I expected many tiny requests beyond a certain frequency, I would go with a job queue and workers.
 - How do I know which csv file to append to?
+That's not mentioned in the requirements.
 - Why am I storing these as physical csv files on bucket?
-What the #!@&?
 - What kind of data volume are we expecting here?
-- Serverless...
-Lets assume AWS Lambda?
+- lets assume the intention was a swarm of kubernetes managed AWS Lambdas, and a job queue.
 - 3 hours is very short for such important decisions.
 - Fault tolerance and speed were emphasized a few times, unfortunately I cannot ask for clarification, but I will assume given the emphasis that its important.
-- Speed limitations means for a non compiled language, we're looking at a job queue.
 - The system should be designed to minimize costs.
 (How about development costs, lets avoid the microservices.)
-    If we need to scale, we can make a job queue, and have workers later.
+    If we need to scale, we can do the job queue, and have workers later.
+    That transition would actually keep the database part, and the job queue would be an intermediate step.
+    The actual workers could run essentially the same server code that currently exists.
 - I'm not really concerned if the server is aws lambda or not.
 It's not that important to me.
-If we dont need a job queue, we don't need lots of microservices.

-### Traps
+### Maybe Traps
 - loading the csvs fully into memory
 - bucket writes may be immutable
 - csv's
 - amazon bucket
 - assuming the data is so large a single db cant handle it

 ### Some Failure modes
 - malformed csv